sh123/nano_power_meter/README.md

 # Introduction
 Dual channel Arduino Nano RF milliwatt power meter for HF/VHF/UHF/SHF bands.
 Can be used for different RF equipment troubleshooting and antenna radiation/gain measurements and comparison.

 This project is Arduino Nano clone of W1GHZ power meter adopted for use with Arduino Nano and SSD1307 OLED screen.
 Read more details at http://www.w1ghz.org/new/portable_powermeter.pdf.

 Unlike original meter, which is just an indicator, this device shows precise DBM values and could be calibrated, calibration table is stored in the sketch.
+Moreover, device takes maximum RF power value during 1 second interval, which allows signal duration measurements down to 1 ms and marks maximum value during 1 minute interval on the bar.

 ![alt text](images/board.png)